 Dolmens / Muniyaras

 At a distance of 5 km from Marayoor Bus Stand, Dolmens or Muniyaras are the prehistoric burial chambers situated at Kovikadavu village near Marayoor, Kerala.
-This site is one of the popular places of heritage in Kerala and among the must include places in Marayoor Tour Packages.
+This site is one of the popular heritage sites near Kochi, and among the must include places in Marayoor packages.

 Timings: 7 AM - 6 PM